johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-02-08-azure-static-web-apps-a-netlify-alternative/index.md

 title: 'Azure Static Web Apps - a Netlify alternative'
 authors: johnnyreilly
 tags: [Azure Static Web Apps, GitHub Actions, Docusaurus]
+description: 'Azure Static Web Apps are a new offering from Microsoft.
+This post looks at what they are and how they compare to Netlify.'
 hide_table_of_contents: false
 ---